Homemade Fried Zucchini

 The only problem is that we are extremely picky fried zucchini lovers.
 We’re picky about a lot of things (oh, the joys of growing up in a food-obsessed family!), but we are very picky about fried zucchini.

 In my mind, zucchini fries have to meet a few key requirements.

 They have be served piping hot out of the fryer (like burn-your-mouth-hot).
 They have to have a very, very thin batter coating (no thick breadcrumbs, please).
 And they always, always, ALWAYS have to be served with fresh lemon wedges.

 And no, you can never have enough lemon.

-These shoestring zucchini fries meet all of these requirements, and then some.
+These homemade fried zucchini meet all of these requirements and more.
 To achieve the light and crisp texture, the zucchini slices are dipped in milk and then tossed gently in seasoned flour before going into the fryer.

 I know that deep frying can be a pain sometimes, but guys, I promise these fries are worth the hassle.
-I made the mistake of testing these when no one was home, and I pretty much had to force myself from eating the entire batch <– Truth.
+I made the mistake of testing these when no one was home, and I pretty much had to force myself from eating the entire batch.